cemanzanoc/Sleephours-and-Lifestyle/README.md

 ## Functionality ⚙️

 - 🧹 **Data Structure**: Process raw data to remove inconsistencies and prepare it for analysis.
+- 🔍 **Data Querying**: Extracting specific information from databases by writing queries to filter, sort, and retrieve relevant data efficiently.
 - 📈 **Data Visualization**: Create visual representations of the data to identify trends and patterns.

 ## Tools Used 🛠️